Skip to main content

 What Should I Tell My Healthcare Professional?

-• Have a rare heart condition known as congenital prolongation of the QT interval
+• Have a rare heart condition known as “congenital prolongation of the QT interval"

-• Are being treated for heart rhythm disturbances with certain medicines known as antiarrhythmics (such as quinidine, procainamide, or dofetilide), or if you have low blood potassium (hypokalemia), or low blood magnesium (hypomagnesemia)
+• Are being treated for heart rhythm disturbances with certain medicines known as antiarrhythmics (such as quinidine, procainamide, or dofetilide)

 • Have a disease known as myasthenia gravis

-• Have ever experienced jaundice (yellow color of the skin and/or eyes) while taking Ketek
+• Have experienced jaundice while taking Ketek

-You should also tell your healthcare provider about all prescription and nonprescription medicines you take, including vitamins, and herbal supplements.
-Tell your doctor if you take:
+Tell your healthcare provider about all prescription and nonprescription medicines you take.
+This includes vitamins and herbal supplements.

 • Itraconazole